bogdad/vulcano-gltf-learning-rs/README.md

 - [ ] how do we make terrain under the clouds
 - [ ] how do we make clouds transparent
+- [x] how upgrading to vulkano 0.23 turns out very hard
 - [x] how do we notice a thing to improve in profile
 - [x] how do we profile
 - [x] how do we add power lines to each sky segment